microsoft/PR-Metrics/docs/development.md

 The task can be built using `npm run build` from the `src/task` folder. `npm run clean` can be used to clean the build outputs.

+The code formatting complies with the [ESLint][eslint] "Standard" rules.
+The formatting can be checked and automatically fixed by running `npm run lint` from within the `src/task` folder.
+[TypeDoc][typedoc] comments are present on public methods and are converted to HTML during the `npm run build` process.
+[Dependency injection][depinjection] is used throughout the project to facilitate testability.

 ## Deploying to Azure Pipelines